 The team hosts a baptism preparation meeting to which parents are invited and where the baptism ceremony is explained through symbols.
 The team also assists the priest and parents at the baptism ceremony.
-Baptisms are on the second Sunday of the month at the 12.30 pm Mass and on the third Saturday of the month at 12 noon.
+Baptisms are on the second Sunday of the month at 11.00 am and on the third Saturday of the month at 12 noon.
 The baptism preparation meeting is on the Wednesday before the second Sunday at 8.00 pm in the parish centre.
 Three weeks notice is required for booking baptisms.

 Bethany Bereavement Group

 This group provides confidential support to people following their bereavement.
 They are trained to listen sensitively and in a non-judgemental manner.
 They are available to meet with the bereaved on the third Saturday after the 10.00 am Mass in the parish centre.
 Members of the group aim to visit each bereaved family at least once.
 They also help to organise the annual November memorial Mass for those who have died in the parish in the previous twelve months.

 A parishioner works to beautify the sanctuary area with arrangements of flowers.
 The floral displays bring fresh colour to our church and enhance our worship space.

 A team of volunteers takes up the collection at all four of the Sunday Masses.
 Two collections are taken up at each Mass.
 The first collection is to support the priests of the parish, retired priests and priests working in the poor parishes of the diocese.
 The second collection is for Share and goes to the diocesan office for the development of new parishes and also for the reconstruction of old churches.